 - Expertise in Restoration

-Employ tradesmen and construction professionals with specialized knowledge in period property restoration.
+Employ tradesmen and construction professionals with specialised knowledge in period property restoration.

 Their expertise enables them to handle the intricacies of historical buildings and offer informed advice on materials and solutions for unexpected issues.